 What is the State's Role?

 Virginia plans to meet its energy needs by growing in-state energy production, increasing energy efficiencies, and expanding energy production from renewable sources.
-A 2014 Virginia Energy Plan outlines the state's intent to take an “all of the above” energy strategy that will promote the use and development of all available resources.
+A 2014 Virginia Energy Plan outlines the state's intent to take an “all of the above” approach to energy that will promote the use and development of all available resources.

-Virginia has also committed to improving the energy efficiency of existing state government buildings and adopting energy efficiency standards in new building design.
-The state has created grants and incentives for growing green jobs in alternative and renewable energy sectors such as biofuels and waste-to-energy facilities and is sponsoring cutting-edge research and development in alternate transportation fuels, nuclear technology, coastal energy production, and carbon capture and storage at state universities.
+Finally, Virginia has created grants and incentives for growing green jobs in alternative and renewable energy sectors such as biofuels and waste-to-energy facilities and is sponsoring cutting-edge research and development in alternate transportation fuels, nuclear technology, coastal energy production, and carbon capture and storage at state universities.

 What Can Citizens Do?